 The Byrd’s 1967 album would have more of the same, but at a higher quality level.

 The Notorious Byrd Brothers was released in January of 1968.
-It was one of their weaker efforts, and didn’t sell as well as previous albums, but had positive reviews.
-The album includes a couple of strong songs by Carole King & Gerry Goffin, “Goin’ Back” and “Wasn’t Born To Follow”.
+It was one of their weaker efforts, and didn’t sell as well as previous albums.
+On the plus side, the album included a couple of strong songs by Carole King & Gerry Goffin, “Goin’ Back” and “Wasn’t Born To Follow”.
 The Byrds blended the elements of Folk Rock, Psychedelic Rock, and Country Rock into their songs, instead of displaying them in separate songs.
 It may have been the first album with a pedal steel guitar and a Moog synthesizer.

 This was the last album to feature David Crosby.
 He left/was fired mainly due to creative differences and some admittedly erratic behavior.
 He felt more of his songs should have been included on their albums…in particular his threesome song “Triad”.
 Drummer Michael Clarke was also dismissed from the band.

 From this point, The Byrds would no longer have hit singles, but would still release influential albums, especially for Country Rock.
 The years of many personnel changes (1968-1971), resulted in a real mixed-bag of albums, Sweetheart Of The Rodeo, Dr. Byrds & Mr. Hyde, Ballad Of Easy Rider, (Untitled), Byrdmaniax, and Farther Along.
-They did include some good songs… “Hickory Wind” (by Gram Parsons), “You Ain’t Going Nowhere”, “Ballad Of Easy Rider”, “Jesus Is Just Alright”, “Just A Season” “I Wanna Grow Up To Be A Politician” and “Chestnut Mare”.
+They did include some good songs… “Hickory Wind” (by Gram Parsons), “You Ain’t Going Nowhere”, “Ballad Of Easy Rider”, “Jesus Is Just Alright”, “Just A Season”, and “I Wanna Grow Up To Be A Politician”.

 The original line-up of The Byrds had a reunion in 1973 for one last album, Byrds.
 It was a commercial success (#20), and the highest charting Byrds’ album since their first.
 However, it was not popular with critics who thought the band had not really jelled.
 Good tracks include “Full Circle”, two Neil Young songs “See The Sky About To Rain” & “Cowgirl In The Sand”, and David Crosby’s vocal on the Joni Mitchell song “For Free”.

-The Byrds Box Set was released in 1990…I couldn’t pass it up.
+The Byrds Box Set (4 CD’s) was released in 1990…I couldn’t pass it up.
 It’s a great history of the band, has some never before released songs, and four new studio tracks.
 These include “From A Distance” (later recorded by Bette Midler, but the Byrd’s folk treatment is better), “Love That Never Dies” and a re-recording of “He Was A Friend Of Mine”, adding a third harmony part.
-These tracks were recorded by Roger McGuinn, David Crosby, and Chris Hillman.
-Highly recommended is a single disc collection of their best songs, 20 Essential Tracks From The Boxed Set.
+The three tracks were recorded by Roger McGuinn, David Crosby, and Chris Hillman.
+Highly recommended is a single disc collection of The Byrd’s best songs, 20 Essential Tracks From The Boxed Set.
 (Zoom or click to enlarge the image.)